Spirit Walk Ministry

 Jackal -- Mates sharing joint responsibility for protecting the home and raising the children.
 The important role of "family" in raising children.
 (Jackal pups will remain with the parents to help raise the next litter.)
 Reputation denotes a predatory nature but you may have misjudged them and misjudged other people and things as well.

-Jackrabbit -- (see under: 'Rabbit')
+Jackrabbit -- (see under: 'Hare')

 Jaguar--- Embodies aggressiveness and power and the ability to do a variety of tasks at the same time.
 Symbolizes one often drawn to other solitary creatures.
 Jaguar's medicine includes seeing the roads within chaos and understanding the patterns of chaos, moving without fear in the darkness, moving in unknown places, shape shifting, psychic vision, facilitating soul work, empowering oneself, reclaiming power.